 The multivariate relative risk of gout among men in the highest quintile of meat intake, as compared with those in the lowest quintile, was 1.41 (95 percent confidence interval, 1.07 to 1.86; P for trend=0.02)

-A more understandable translation of the above is this:
+A more understandable translation of the above is this (hover over the links):

-For the 20% who eat the most meat, the probability of getting gout is 1.41 times (41%) higher than the probability for the 20% who eat the least meat.
+For the 20% (quintile: In statistics, a quantile for the case where the sample or population is divided into fifths) who eat the most meat, the probability of getting gout is 1.41 times (41%) higher than the probability for the 20% who eat the least meat.
 (The number of participants in the study is large enough to say that with 95% probability the populational (real) mean relative risk is between 1.07 and 1.86, with 1.41 being the best estimate within the range.
-There is a 2% probability that the whole claim is baloney and all this just happened by chance.)
+There is a 2% probability (P for trend=0.02) that the whole claim is baloney and all this just happened by chance.)

 As posted by jt512: The information in the parentheses is indeed important.
 1.41 is the best “point estimate” of the relative risk, given the data.
 However, the estimate is subject to statistical uncertainty.
 The 95% confidence interval (CI) quantifies that uncertainty.
 It is an interval estimate of the relative risk, in the sense that there is a 95% chance that the true relative risk is in the interval.